There are several ways to apply; please submit one application:

-We will work one-on-one with any student struggling to meet the Early Action or Regular Decision deadline due to the recent hurricane.
-We will also be flexible with school counselors so that they have adequate time to submit transcripts, letter of recommendation and other materials.
-Contact us directly at firstname.lastname@example.org or 607-777-2171.
+We will work one-on-one with any student struggling to meet the fall 2019 application deadline due to the recent wildfires and hurricane.
+We will also be flexible with school counselors so that they have adequate time to submit transcripts, letters of recommendation and other materials.
+Contact Mariah Bubel at firstname.lastname@example.org or 607-777-6719.

 Priority Dates and Deadlines

 NOTES: Programs in the Thomas J. Watson School of Engineering and Applied Science and the Decker School of Nursing only accept fall applications.
 Applications received after priority deadlines will be reviewed on a space-available basis.